6.1 Lab Goals

 View(df_tree_spec)

-Count trees of different species in each neighborhood using One-hot encoding.
+Count trees in the top 10 species in each neighborhood using One-hot encoding.

 # neighborhood tree species count